You must be a Looker Studio administrator to access data from this data source.

 You can use the audit and investigation page to run searches related to Looker Studio log events.
 There you can view a record of actions to review actions taken on Looker Studio assets created by users in your organization.
 For example, you can see when a user viewed a report, created a new exploration, or shared a data source.

 Creating an extracted data source also creates a data source export event for the data source being extracted.

 For other services and activities, such as Google Drive and user activity, see the list of log events.

-Note: The Data Studio log events data source provides data for the previous 6 months.
+Note: The Looker Studio log events data source provides data for the previous 6 months.
 If you want to retain it for longer, you can export the log data.